Families and students can help stop the spread of COVID-19 by:

 Find a Vaccine Location

-Following an extensive clinical trial and final recommendations from CDC for the Pfizer COVID-19 vaccine for 5-11 year-olds, Governor Tim Walz announced that Minnesota will begin vaccination children this week.
-To aid families, the state has launched a new webpage (mn.gov/vaxforkids) to help parents and guardians find 5-11 year-old children a vaccine and answer questions they may have about the vaccine.
+To aid families in finding vaccinations for their children, the state has launched a new webpage (mn.gov/vaxforkids) to help parents and guardians find a vaccine for their children and to answer questions they may have about the vaccine.

 COVID-19 Testing Resources